 Center for Medical Ethics & Health Policy at Baylor College of Medicine

-The Center for Medical Ethics & Health Policy comprises 15 primary faculty members, three of whom hold endowed positions, and 25 administrative and program staff, housed in renovated space on the main Baylor campus in the Texas Medical Center in Houston, Texas.
-Our Center’s faculty teach in the undergraduate and graduate medical curricula, direct an award-winning ethics pathway and newly-developed health policy pathway for advanced medical students, and instituting a new, comprehensive College-wide graduate medical education curriculum in ethics, professionalism, and health policy.
-Center faculty lead clinical ethics consultations services at three Texas Medical Center hospitals: Baylor-St. Luke’s Medical Center, Houston Methodist Hospital and System, and the VA.
-Center faculty are actively engaged in funded research supported by NHGRI and NCI of the NIH, PCORI, and private foundations.
-Two of the center’s faculty have been recipients of Faculty Scholars Awards from the Greenwall Foundation.
+The Center for Medical Ethics & Health Policy has 14 primary faculty members, three of whom hold endowed positions, and 25 support staff, housed on the main Baylor campus in the Texas Medical Center in Houston, Texas.
+Our Center’s faculty teach in the undergraduate and graduate medical education curricula, direct an award-winning ethics pathway and newly-developed health policy pathway for advanced medical students, and have developed a comprehensive College-wide graduate medical education curriculum in ethics, professionalism, and health policy.
+Center faculty are actively engaged in funded research supported by the NIH, PCORI, and private foundations.
 Our faculty have published more than 700 papers in the peer-reviewed scientific, clinical, and bioethics literature and have authored and edited several seminal books in bioethics.
 Finally, our faculty are involved in national clinical ethics initiatives and publish on “best practices” for ethics consultation and challenging issues in clinical ethics.

 Houston Methodist Hospital System